-7.1.1.7 Action in case of possible audit data loss (FAU_STG.3)
+7.1.1.8 Action in case of possible audit data loss (FAU\STG.3)

-- FAU_STG.3.1 The TSF shall generate an alarm to the z/OS operator if the audit trail exceeds the capacity of the current SMF data set or if any of the following: - reaching the predefined limit for the capacity of the SMF data sets is detected that may result in a loss of audit records.
+FAU\STG.3.1 The TSF shall generate an alarm to the z/OS operator if the audit trail exceeds the capacity of the current SMF data set. or if any of the following list of conditions is detected that may result in a loss of auditrecords.